mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/clickhouse.md

             "user": "default"
         }
     },
-    "log": {
-        "level": {
-            "console": "DEBUG",
-            "file": "INFO"
-        }
-    },
     "storage_dir": "/storage"
 }
 ```

 In the default_clickhouse key, include the values for connecting to ClickHouse.
-In the mindsdb_native storage_dir add a path to the location where MindsDB will save some configuration as (metadata and .pickle files).
-The Running on http://0.0.0.0:47334/ (Press CTRL+C to quit) message will be displayed if MindsDB is successfully started.
+In the storage_dir add a path to the location where MindsDB will save some configuration as (metadata and .pickle files).
+The Running on http://127.0.0.1:47334/ (Press CTRL+C to quit) message will be displayed if MindsDB is successfully started.
 That means MindsDB server is running and listening on localhost:47334.First, when MindsDB starts it creates a database and tables inside the ClickHouse.
 The database created is of ENGINE type MySQL(connection), where 'connection' is established from the parameters provided inside the config.json.

 ```
 USE mindsdb;